Book of the Heavenly Cow

-With this "fall", suffering and death came into the world, along with a fracture in the original unity of creation.
-The supreme god now changes into many heavenly bodies, creates the "Fields of Paradise" for the blessed dead, perhaps appoints Geb as his heir, hands over the rule of humankind to Osiris (Thoth ruling the night sky as his deputy), with Shu and the Heh gods now supporting the sky goddess Nut.
+With this "fall", according to Erik Hornung's interpretation, suffering and death came into the world, along with a fracture in the original unity of creation.
+The creator god now changes into many heavenly bodies, creates the "Fields of Paradise" for the blessed dead, perhaps appoints Geb as his heir, hands over the rule of humankind to Osiris (Thoth ruling the night sky as his deputy), with Shu and the Heh gods now supporting the sky goddess Nut.

 Though the text is recorded in the New Kingdom period, it is written in Middle Egyptian and may have been written during the Middle Kingdom period.

 Description

-The Book of the Heavenly Cow was included in the tombs of Tutankhamun, Seti I, Ramesses II, Ramesses III, and Ramesses VI.

 The earliest known copy of the Book of the Heavenly Cow was discovered in the outermost gilded shrine of Tutankhamun; however, the ancient text was incomplete.
 Three complete versions of the ancient text were discovered on the walls of the tombs of Seti I, Ramesses II, and Ramesses III.
 Each version of the texts was found in a subsidiary room of the sarcophagus chamber exclusively designed for the Book of the Heavenly Cow.
 Ramesses VI did not have a subsidiary room, but an excerpt from the book was inscribed in a niche in his tomb.
 Another excerpt is written on a papyrus from the Ramesside period, now in Turin.